Skip to main content

 Abstract

-Made for BBC Radio 3, the radio drama The Midnight Cry of the Death-Bird (2012) is an adaptation of Nosferatu (1922).
-Nosferatu is both a target text (of Dracula, 1897) and a source text (of The Midnight Cry).
-Thus, complex layers of adaptation and audience expectations are evoked through medium-specific qualities, such as the ability of radio to represent the immaterial or disembodied and multiple spaces at the same time, including a between-world along the inside/outside worlds.
+Made for BBC Radio 3, The Midnight Cry of the Deathbird (2012) is an adaptation of F. W. Murnau’s German expressionist silent film Nosferatu (1922), which serves as both a target text (of Bram Stoker’s novel Dracula, 1897) and a source text (of The Midnight Cry).
+Thus, complex layers of adaptation and audience expectations are evoked through medium-specific qualities, such as the ability of radio to represent the immaterial or disembodied and multiple spaces at the same time, including a between-world along inside/outside worlds.
 Radio can exist almost entirely in the mind, effortlessly navigating between outer and inner dimensions.
-This article explores questions of narration, embodiment/non-corporeality, and inner space using the concept of radio as a ‘mono-sensory medium', centring primarily around the characters of the Nosferatu (a bodiless essence of contagion) and Roger, a friendly Everyman character who serves as the listener’s radio guide.
+This article explores questions of narration, embodiment/non-corporeality and inner space.
+Using Scott McCloud’s concept of radio as a ‘mono-sensory medium’, it centres primarily on the characters of the Nosferatu (a bodiless essence of contagion) and Roger, a friendly Everyman who serves as the listener’s radio guide.

 Citation